dhdzmota/nimble_gravity_data/README.md

     │   ├── create_tables.sql    <- File that contains logic to create tables
     │   │                           (this is created/modified by `generate_sql_for_tables.py` script).
     │   └── test_query.sql  <- File that contains query to see if tables were created.
     │
+    ├── figures                 <- folder with the images of the results of the challenge as screenshots.
+    │
     ├── data_types.json     <- JSON dictionary that maps pandas objects name (dtypes of a dataframe) to sql data types.
     ├── postgrest-config.conf     <- Config file needed for the execution of postgrest.